DataTalksClub/data-engineering-zoomcamp/04-analytics-engineering/setup/local_setup.md

 dbt debug
 ```

-If you see errors, check:

-1. `profiles.yml` is in the correct location (`~/.dbt/profiles.yml`) - this is created automatically by `dbt init`
-2. Profile name matches between `profiles.yml` and `dbt_project.yml`
-3. DuckDB database file exists at the specified path (by default, in your home directory)
-4. You're running the command from within the `taxi_rides_ny` project directory

-> [!NOTE]
-> The `dbt init` command automatically creates the `~/.dbt/profiles.yml` file with your database connection settings.
-The database path `taxi_rides_ny.duckdb` is relative to where you run dbt commands, so make sure you're always working from within your project directory.

 ## Step 6: Install Streamlit

 Streamlit is used for building interactive data applications and dashboards.
 You'll use this later to visualize the analytics you build with dbt.